-Pandoscope® is therefore a geotechnical monitoring methodology that is particularly well suited to linear structures in use, such as railways.
-In the railway sector, Pandoscope® data is used to analyse a localised disorder or as a preliminary diagnosis for track renewal studies, for example, or for the replacement of switches.
+Pandoscope® is a geotechnical testing method that is particularly well suited to linear structures in service, such as railway lines.
+In the railway sector, Pandoscope® data is used to analyse a localised disorder or as a preliminary diagnosis for track renewal studies, for example, or for the replacement of switches and crossings.

 Georadar testing of railway platforms

 Depending on the situation, different devices can be used to carry out measurements to monitor railway platforms.
 For short distances or closed tracks, a device on a lorry is used.
 For long stretches of track with commercial traffic, the georadar system is installed on a motor vehicle.

 Georadar provides continuous imagery of subsoil layers.
 It can also be used to identify the geometry of intermediate ballast layers and platforms, locate wetlands or detect signs of clay correlated with levelling faults.

 The aim is to provide the surveyor with data for track renewal work or the infrastructure manager with information on the condition of the track support layers.